 We are now seeing women represented more widely than ever.
 In the media, we see more women’s stories being told - with fewer topics off-limits - and women of all backgrounds challenging gender stereotypes and advocating for change.

-We also know that, despite the progress that’s been made, women are still often outnumbered in many highly paid industries.
-You only have to look at TV comedy show panels, or on the first class carriage of a train, to see this in action!
+We also know that, despite the progress that’s been made, women are still often outnumbered in many highly-paid industries.

-Add to this the continued challenge of violence towards women, and less obvious examples of gender bias women experience every day, and IWD remains as important to celebrate as ever.
+Add to this the continued challenge of violence towards women, and the less obvious examples of gender bias that women experience (such as harmful stereotypes), and IWD remains as important to celebrate as ever.

 What can we do to mark IWD?

 Celebrations for IWD vary across the world.
-In some countries, it is celebrated in the way that days like Mothers’ and Fathers’ Day are sometimes marked, with gift giving from non-female relatives and loved ones to women in their lives as gratitude.
+In some countries, it is celebrated in the way that days like Mother’s and Father’s Day are sometimes marked, with gift giving from relatives and loved ones to women in their lives as gratitude.

 If you’re not sure how you can make an impact, here are a few suggestions: